-- 1. Applicants or students shall file complaints, in writing, with the coordinator.
+- 1. Applicants or students shall file complaints, in writing, with the Coordinator.
 A complaint shall contain the name and address of the person filing it and a brief description of the alleged violation.
-If the complainant needs an accommodation in order to file the complaint, he/she should inform the person taking the complaint. - Such complaints must be filed within forty-five calendar days after the complainant becomes aware of the alleged violation. - 3.
+If the complainant needs an accommodation in order to file the complaint, he/she should inform the person taking the complaint. - 2.
+Such complaints must be filed within 45 calendar days after the complainant becomes aware of the alleged violation. - 3.
 An investigation, as may be appropriate, shall follow the filing of a complaint.
-The coordinator will conduct the investigation. - 4.
-The coordinator shall issue a written determination regarding the complaint and a description of the resolution.
-The coordinator shall forward a copy to the complainant within a reasonable time. - 5.
+The Coordinator will conduct the investigation. - 4.
+The Coordinator shall issue a written determination regarding the complaint and a description of the resolution and shall forward a copy to the complainant within a reasonable time. - 5.
 The complainant may request a reconsideration of the case in instances where he/she is dissatisfied with the resolution.
-Persons with complaints should make requests for reconsideration to the provost within thirty calendar days of the date of the written determination issued by the coordinator.
-The provost shall issue a decision regarding the appeal within a reasonable time, and the decision of the provost shall be final.
+Persons with complaints should make requests for reconsideration to the Provost within 30 calendar days of the date of the written determination issued by the Coordinator. - 6.
+The Provost shall issue a decision regarding the appeal within a reasonable time, and this decision shall be final.